 ¶ 2.
 Article II.
 Name—The name of the Church shall be The United Methodist Church.
 The name of the Church may be translated freely into languages other than English as the General Conference may determine.

 ¶ 4.
 Article IV.
-Inclusiveness of the Church-The United Methodist Church is a part of the church universal, which is one Body in Christ.
+Inclusiveness of the Church—The United Methodist Church is a part of the church universal, which is one Body in Christ.
 The United Methodist Church acknowledges that all persons are of sacred worth.
-All persons without regard to race, color, national origin, status,4 or economic condition, shall be eligible to attend its worship services, participate in its programs, receive the sacraments, upon baptism be admitted as baptized members, andupon taking the vows declaring the Christian faith, becomeprofessing membersin any local church in the connection.5 In The United Methodist Church no conference or other organizational unit of the Church shall be structured so as to exclude any member or any constituent body of the Church because of race, color, national origin, status, or economic condition.6
+All persons without regard to race, color, national origin, status,4 or economic condition, shall be eligible to attend its worship services, participate in its programs, receive the sacraments, upon baptism be admitted as baptized members, and upon taking vows declaring the Christian faith, become professing members in any local church in the connection.5 In The United Methodist Church no conference or other organizational unit of the Church shall be structured so as to exclude any member or any constituent body of the Church because of race, color, national origin, status or economic condition.6

 ¶ 5.
 Article V. Racial Justice—The United Methodist Church proclaims the value of each person as a unique child of God and commits itself to the healing and wholeness of all persons.
 The United Methodist Church recognizes that the sin of racism has been destructive to its unity throughout its history.
 Racism continues to cause painful division and marginalization.
 The United Methodist Church shall confront and seek to eliminate racism, whether in organizations or in individuals, in every facet of its life and in society at large.
 The United Methodist Church shall work collaboratively with others to address concerns that threaten the cause of racial justice at all times and in all places.7

 ¶ 6.
 Article VI.
-Ecumenical Relations-As part of the church universal, The United Methodist Church believes that the Lord of the church is calling Christians everywhere to strive toward unity; and therefore it will seek, and work for, unity at all levels of church life: through world relationships with other Methodist churches and united churches related to The Methodist Church or The Evangelical United Brethren Church, through councils of churches, and through plans of union and covenantal relationships8with churches of Methodist or other denominational traditions and covenantal relationships.
+Ecumenical Relations—As part of the church universal, The United Methodist Church believes that the Lord of the church is calling Christians everywhere to strive toward unity; and therefore it will pray, seek, and work for unity at all levels of church life: through world relationships with other Methodist churches and united churches related to The Methodist Church or The Evangelical United Brethren Church, through councils of churches, and through plans of union and covenantal relationships8 with churches of Methodist or other denominational traditions.

 2. Amended 1984, 2000.